iantherrera/Portfolio/README.md

   - Utilized click and key events to create multiple interactions for hamburger menu and lightbox, both in the gallery and on the modal

 NOTE: I attempted to experiment as much as possible with reaching similar results for similar problems with different approaches and methodology.

+## THINGS TO DO:
+- Address accessibility issues
+- Replace JotForm with my own backend functionality for form collection